Understanding Complex Medicine is Crucial to Effectively Presenting Your Case to a Jury or Insurance Carrier

 Under the law, personal injury refers to a broad category of injuries that occur in vehicle accidents, medical malpractice, wrongful death, and others.
 These include:

 - Car Accidents – Most personal injury cases in America involve vehicle collisions caused by distracted driving or a failure to follow the rules of the road.
 Careless driving can lead to catastrophic injuries or wrongful death.
 According to the CDC (Centers for Disease Control and Prevention), more than 40,000 individuals in the United States die every year in car accidents.
 Many of these tests could have been prevented had the other motorist not been changing the radio station, using the cell phone, texting, reading their email, rubbernecking, driving while fatigued, or under the influence of alcohol or drugs.
+Within this category of auto accident injury cases it may also include: motorcycle accidents, Uber accidents, semi-truck accidents, bike accidents and pedestrian accident injuries.

 - Medical Malpractice – Many injured patients file medical malpractice lawsuits against the doctor, health care provider, surgeon, or another medical practitioner who caused their injuries.
 Typically, medical mistakes occur when the doctor or other medical professional failed to provide reasonably skilled care that resulted in the patient's injury or death.
 These types of cases are extremely complex and require personal injury attorneys who specialize in injury cases involving doctor error.
+Sometimes nursing home negligence cases also fall within this case category.

 - Slip and Fall Injuries – Many personal injury cases involve slipping, tripping, and falling caused by the negligent actions of the property owner, property manager, or others in charge of maintaining the premises.
 A personal injury attorney can determine the property owner's legal duty to see if they are legally liable and financially accountable to the victim for suffered injuries that occurred during a slip and fall incident.